 4. Health and Safety

 American healthcare is notorious for being primarily treatment-oriented, rather than focused on prevention.
 Employers can focus on prevention by providing a healthy workplace environment and teaching employees the essentials of fitness, nutrition and stress management.
 As employees take better care of their health they are less likely to miss work and have lower insurance costs.
+For a good example, visit Compare Quality Care now and check out the new standards in preventative healthcare.
+Loads is changing and stayin up to date is crucial.

 Tip 4: Employees should be able to rely on their employer to provide the information and resources necessary to engage in healthy lifestyle choices.
 Programs that promote weight loss, smoking cessation and stress management can be extremely helpful.
 Ideally, employers could provide on-site or nearby access to a fitness facility or flexibility in hours to access fitness facilities.